Meet Eben, tireless advocate for clients in and out of the courtroom.

 Eben is an aggressive, thorough litigator who practices in both the Litigation & Dispute Resolution and Technology, Outsourcing & Data Security practice groups.
 He has argued numerous cases in state and federal court, including both bench and jury trials, and has participated in various administrative hearings and alternative dispute resolution (ADR) proceedings.
 Eben understands the importance of finding practical solutions to clients’ legal problems and adding value at every opportunity.
-He knows that the best result is often obtained by avoiding the courtroom altogether, but is ready to fight when the circumstances dictate.
+He knows that the best result is often obtained by avoiding litigation altogether, but is a zealous advocate when cases enter the courtroom.

 But that’s not all.
 Eben’s also very experienced in:

-- Commercial litigation, personal injury, data security, real-estate litigation (boundary disputes, adverse possession, FEDs, etc.), professional negligence, and general civil litigation.
+- Commercial litigation, data security, employment litigation, real-estate litigation (boundary disputes, adverse possession, FEDs, etc.), professional negligence, personal injury, and general civil litigation.

 In his former life, Eben: